 “Many people love to get their exercise by walking and quite often this occurs earlier in the morning or later in the day,” he said.
 “From a safety standpoint, the time frames also limit the potential exposure of dogs on the beach during peak visiting times.
 This helps to limit any potential negative interactions that may occur when mixing dogs with large crowds.”

 Visitors may think the ordinance is a mild inconvenience, but Svehla said it actually works to support both residents and visitors, along with their furry friends.

-“We are different than our surrounding counties in that we want our residents to experience our county as a family and enjoy a high quality of life, and more often than not, people see their pets as member of their family,” Svehla said.
-“This ordinance allow our residents to ‘do life’ with all of their family.”
+“We are different than our surrounding counties in that we want our residents to experience our county as a family and enjoy a high quality of life, and more often than not, people see their pets as members of their family,” Svehla said.
+“This ordinance allows our residents to ‘do life’ with all of their family.”

 You can skip the beach altogether and enjoy a number of activities with your pup by your side.

 Check out the complete list of dog-friendly restaurants on 30A here.

 Several outdoor venues such as Baytowne Wharf allow you to walk around with your dog on a leash and enjoy the events together.
 Point Washington State Forest and Topsail Hill Preserve State Park are great places to go hiking or biking with your dog.
 They’ll love the fresh air and explorable trails!
 (Note: dogs are not allowed on the state park beaches, though).

 If your dog is a water-lover, take them to one of the coastal dune lakes and do some stand-up paddleboarding.